-German lawmakers vote on same-sex marriage
+German lawmakers vote to legalize same-sex marriage

 Story highlights

-- Merkel's party could lose the support of some of its traditional, religious supporters

-- Two-thirds of Germans support gay marriage, according to a recent poll

-(CNN)German lawmakers will decide whether to legalize same-sex marriage Friday, just days after Chancellor Angela Merkel dropped her longstanding opposition to allowing a free vote on the issue in parliament.
+(CNN)German lawmakers voted by a wide margin to legalize same-sex marriage Friday, a landmark decision which came just days after Chancellor Angela Merkel dropped her longstanding opposition to a free vote on the issue.

-The bill, which is widely expected to pass, would give homosexual couples in Germany the same rights as heterosexual couples.
-Once it has been officially signed into law, same-sex couples will be able to marry and jointly adopt children.
+The bill gives homosexual couples in Germany the same rights as heterosexual couples, and will allow same-sex couples to marry and jointly adopt children.
+It passed by 393 votes to 226, with four abstentions.

-While civil partnerships have been available to gay couples in Germany since 2001, same-sex marriages have not been recognized by the state.
+The bill is likely to pass through the Bundesrat -- Germany's upper house -- next week.
+The Bundesrat has previously approved legalizing same-sex marriage.

+Once it has been officially signed into law, Germany will enter the club of more than 20 countries where same-sex marriage is legal.

 Two-thirds of Germans said they were in favor of legalizing same-sex marriage in a recent YouGov poll.